urbien/tradle/README.md

-we moved this repository and all the wikie pages to a [new location](http://github.com/tradle)
+we moved this repository and all the wiki pages to a [new location](http://github.com/tradle)